-Course Descriptions: This course is an introductory survey of music including the study of elements and forms of music, selected musical works, music terminology, important musical genres, periods, and composers, and an introduction to major musical instruments.
-Credit hours of three (3).
+Course Descriptions: This course is an introductory survey of music including the study of elements and forms of music, selected musical works, music terminology, important musical genres, periods, and

 - 1. The purpose of this course is to improve students' ability to critically listen to the development and enjoyment of extraordinary music. - 2.
 The purpose of this course is to acquaint students with a variety of musical forms and formats. - 3.
 The purpose of this course is to acquaint students to significant composers and renowned musicians.